Patertuck/hugging-face-transformer-analysis/README.md

 ## Usage of AI

-We used AI tools (ChatGPT) to support a few focused, non-substantive parts of this assignment.
+We used AI tools to support a few focused, non-substantive parts of this assignment.
 Specifically, AI assistance was used to:

 - Create the command for getting the git logs
 - Improve the formatting and wording of this README for clarity and readability.
-- Refine console output (“pretty prints”) for Task 1 to make results easier to interpret.
+- Refine console output (“pretty prints”) to make results easier to interpret.
 - Help create regular expressions used in the analysis.
-- Assist with Matplotlib plotting code for Task 1.
+- Assist with Matplotlib plotting code.

-All analytical decisions, interpretations of results, and final write-ups for Tasks 1–3 were produced by the authors.
+All analytical decisions, interpretations of results, and final write-ups were produced by the authors.